Overview

 Methocarbamol, commonly sold under the brand name Robaxin, is a class of medications called “Musculoskeletal pain relief.”
 These medications work by stimulating the central nervous system, affecting the pain receptors in the muscles.

-Methocarbamol got FDA approval in 1957 to be prescribed for musculoskeletal pain.
-One of the most common side effects of methocarbamol is sleepiness and dizziness throughout the day, because of which it is also recommended to use for the short term by healthcare providers.
+One of the most common side effects of methocarbamol is sleepiness and dizziness throughout the day, which is why it is also recommended to use it for the short term by healthcare providers.

-The recommended dose is 500 to 750 mg four times daily (Adult dose) and can be changed or increased per the severity of your medical condition.
+The recommended dose is 500 to 750 mg four times daily (Adult dose) and can be adjusted or increased according to the severity of your medical condition.

 It’s beneficial to get the consultation and prescription from the healthcare provider to get the well-suited dose as per your age for the muscle pain or spasms, says Dr. Richard Honaker, M.D